OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/extending-your-network.md

 ### Task 5 - LAN Networking Devices

 #### What is a Router?
-A routers job is to connect networks and pass data between the networks.
+A router's job is to connect networks and pass data between the networks.
 It does this using routing.

 Routing is the label given to the process of data travelling across networks.
 Routers create a path between networks for the data to travel on.
 Routers operate at `level 3` of the `OSI model`.
-They often have an interactive interface like a website so that administrators can configure various rules such as port forwarding and firewalls.
+They often have an interactive interface like a website so that administrators can configure various rules, such as port forwarding and firewalls.

 Routers are dedicated devices and do not perform the same function as switches.